Rhonda Lanning, DNP, CNM, LCCE, IBCLC, RN

 Chapel Hill, NC 27599-7460

-Rhonda Lanning is a Clinical Associate Professor at the University of North Carolina at Chapel Hill School of Nursing and the Program Director for Birth Partners, the volunteer doula program for UNC Medical Center.
-Trained as a Certified Nurse Midwife and International Board-Certified Lactation Consultant, Dr. Lanning has worked for more than 20 years in reproductive health care.
-She is the recipient of numerous teaching and service awards, including the UNC Medical Center Nurse Faculty of the Year, the Provost’s Award for Engaged Teaching, and the Tanner Award for Excellence in Undergraduate Teaching at UNC-Chapel Hill.
+Rhonda Lanning (she/her) is an Associate Professor at the University of North Carolina at Chapel Hill School of Nursing and the Program Director for Birth Partners, the volunteer doula program for UNC Medical Center.
+Trained as a Certified Nurse Midwife and International Board-Certified Lactation Consultant, Dr. Lanning has worked for more than 30 years in reproductive health care.
+She is the recipient of numerous teaching and service awards, including the UNC Health Center Nurse Faculty of the Year, the Provost’s Award for Engaged Teaching, and the Tanner Award for Excellence in Undergraduate Teaching at UNC-Chapel Hill.
+In 2021, she was selected as a Carolina Center for Public Service Thorp Faculty Engaged Scholar.